Music as resistance: Kyiv’s orchestra plays on

 As the war enters its third week, the 25-minute concert in freezing weather, and nationally televised, was the latest example of a cohesive resistance against Russia — one that has attracted tens of thousands of civilians to join civilian militias or help support Ukraine in other ways.

-“This event is to show the entire world that we are not afraid to have this concert in the heart of Kyiv,” said Loutsenko.
+“This event is to show the entire world that we are not afraid to have this concert in the heart of Kyiv,” Loutsenko said.
 “We play it under the open sky.”

 As in wars of the past in other parts of the world, music and poetry have become an integral part of the fight — used in Ukraine for recruitment, to soothe loss and comfort fear, to remember and to stir patriotism.
 Military chaplains sing hymns during sermons at suspected airstrike sites.
 At funerals for soldiers, pastors deliver melodic prayers.
 And on social media, viral videos include a Ukrainian soldier singing a Ukrainian folk song to a hip-hop beat and a young woman hauntingly playing “What a Wonderful World” at Lviv’s train station.

 The musicians at the square performed even as their academy has been gripped by loss, fear and uncertainty.
-Two students, a Ukrainian and a Chinese national, were killed in the Russian bombardment of Kharkiv, the country’s second-large city, said Maksym Tymoshenko, the academy’s president.
+Two students, a Ukrainian and a Chinese national, were killed in the Russian bombardment of Kharkiv, the country’s second-largest city, Maksym Tymoshenko, the academy’s president, said.
 Roughly 50 students and junior staff, he added, remain inside the academy’s dormitory, waiting out the war in their rooms or the basement when the air raid sirens go off.

-“Some have lost contact with their families, who are in places like Bucha, Iprin and Hostomel, where the worst fighting is taking place,” said Tymoshenko.
+“Some have lost contact with their families, who are in places like Bucha, Irpin and Hostomel, where the worst fighting is taking place,” Tymoshenko said.
 “They don’t know if their homes still exist.
 So it’s safer to stay in Kyiv than go anywhere else.”

 When asked whether the orchestra would play compositions of Tchaikovsky in the square, conductor Herman Makarenko shook his head.
 “We don’t have enough musicians,” he explained, adding that in any case the ensemble wanted to play Ukrainian music.